tigertiger/Salon.Solution/README.md

 * Clone [this repository](https://github.com/tigertiger/HairSalon) to an empty folder or to your desktop, or download and open the Zip on your local machine
     Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
-* Open the HairSalon folder in your preferred text editor
+* Open the HairSalon folder in your preferred text editor.
+We'll come back to this shortly.

 * Create a SQL database:
   - Create a new ```appsettings.json``` file in your HairSalon/HairSalon folder
   - Copy the following code into that file, replacing YOUR_PASSWORD with your MySql password: